Genre: Thriller Caution: Upsetting Content

 They finished breakfast and coffee and Dave poured himself into his favorite chair putting the game on.
 Dessy watched, waiting.
 It started slowly enough, he kept rubbing his chest and yawned several times.

 ‘I’m so sleepy.’
 He said.
-‘I think I will go back to bed.’
+‘I think I’ll go back to bed.’
 No bloody way!

 ‘You’ll miss the end of the game’ Dessy said brightly.
 ‘More coffee?’ he nodded.
-‘Lucky he is so lazy – it’s too much effort to walk upstairs’ she thought to herself.
+Banking on his laziness paid off she thought to herself.
 Nearly an hour and a half later he dropped off.
 She waited until his breathing became labored, poured herself a glass of ice water and started to prepare.

 Dessy cleared her dining table and covered it and the surrounding floor with plastic.
 She brought the outside table in and put all her instruments and chemicals out in the order that she would use them.
 She realized she could no longer hear Dave.
 He was dead.
 All those wasted years.
 A single tear worked its way down her cheek and she wiped it away.

 ‘No time for that now Dessy, you have to grow a pair.’

 Grunting and groaning she got him into the wheelchair.
 ‘He’s still warm’ she thought.
 Getting him onto the table was more of a challenge and she nearly dropped him.
 Only the fear of not being able to pick him up off the floor made her find the strength.
 The table complained under his weight.
 It’s time.

 Dessy opened all the windows and closed the curtains.
 Putting on some music she secured her mask in place.
 Concentration furrowed her forehead and she tackled the task with relish.